 The point where you become the legal owner of your property and finally get the keys to your new home.

-This is a basic valuation report.
-If you’re looking for a more detailed report, then you’ll need either the homebuyers report or a full buildings survey.
+This is a top-level property review.
+If you’re looking for a more detailed report, then you’ll need either the homebuyers report (a RICS Home Survey – Level 2 report) or a full buildings survey (a RICS Home Survey – Level 3).

 This is the document that you sign to become the legal owner of your new property.
 Once signed, you’ll then ‘exchange contracts’ with the person selling the house and you’ll be fully committed to buying the property.